-However, if you consider that you require the information for the purpose of maintaining or improving aviation safety, you are able to make an application to the CAA on that basis using the form at www.caa.co.uk/srg1605.
+The 2017 figures have not yet been published.
+For any additional information beyond what has already been published, you will need to submit an application to the CAA should you consider that the information is required for the purpose of maintaining or improving aviation safety, please use the form at www.caa.co.uk/srg1605.